codefellows-portland-javascript-401d4/image-gallery/README.md

 ## Installation

 1. Fork or clone this repo.
-1. Run `npm install` in both the /app and /server to set up dependencies.
+1. Run `npm install` in both /app and /server to set up dependencies.
 1. In /app, run `npm start` to start the app or `npm test` to test with karma.
-1. In /server, run `mongod` to start the mongo server, then run `npm start` and visit http://localhost:3000 to interact with the app, or run `npm test` to test with mocha.
+1. In /server, run `mongod` to start the mongo server, then run `npm start` and visit [http://localhost:3000] (http://localhost:3000) to interact with the app, or run `npm test` to test with mocha.